conmulligan/TabBarPageController/README.md

 You can configure the appearance of tab bar items by changing the child view controllers' `UITabBarItem` values.

-Although `TabBarPageController` is similar to `UITabBarController` it is not a drop-in replacement and has a number of important differences:
+Although `TabBarPageController` is similar to `UITabBarController`, it's not a drop-in replacement and includes a number of important differences:

 - `TabBarPageController` always hides the tab bar when a child navigation view controller pushes a new view controller.
 This is to avoid interfering with the navigation controller's back navigation gesture.
 - Editing and the "more" navigation controller are not supported.